GoranTolusic/sports/README.md

-In database/seeds/01_users.ts is list of users and their passwords API requests exaples and all routes are provided in exported postman collection, so please import postmanDocumentation from root project inside Postman Application and you are ready to start testing API. :)
+In database/seeds/01_users.ts is list of users and their passwords API requests exaples and all routes are provided in exported postman collection, so please import "Sports.postman_collection.json" from root project inside Postman Application and you are ready to start testing API. :)